f5devcentral/f5-agility-labs-threat-stack/docs/class1/AIP_Agent.rst

    wget https://raw.githubusercontent.com/threatstack/threatstack-helm/master/values.yaml
    vim values.yaml

 In the values.yaml, lets update a couple things.
 First, the **hostname on line 51** so Lab leaders can track activity easily in the lab.
-Then, agentDeployKey on line 67 with your previously used key and
+Then, agentDeployKey on line 67 with your previously used key.

 .. code-block::